Daniel Radcliffe Reads ‘Harry Potter & The Sorcerer’s Stone’ In New Audio Series

 — Wizarding World (@wizardingworld) May 5, 2020

-The 34-second promotional video also includes actress Claudia Kim, actress Noma Dumezweni and actor and comedian Stephen Fry with promises of more names to come.
-The tweet also included a link that takes readers to “Chapter One: ‘The Boy Who Lived,’ being read ceremoniously first by Radcliffe himself.
+The 34-second promotional video also includes actress Claudia Kim, actress Noma Dumezweni, and actor and comedian Stephen Fry, with promises of more names to come.
+The tweet also included a link that takes readers to “Chapter One: ‘The Boy Who Lived'” being read ceremoniously first by Radcliffe himself.

 “Daniel will be the first of many exciting contributors to help us read through the first Harry Potter book, as he introduces the Dursleys, who don’t like anything mysterious.
 Enter a cat reading a map, owl-filled skies and whispers about the Potters.
 So, get comfy and enjoy!” reads the page.